oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/troubleshooting.md

 #### Error: Address is not allowed

-- You can get the following error if you forget to set `hostNetwork: true` in the karpenter deployment.
+- You can get the following error if you forget to set `hostNetwork: true` in the Karpenter deployment.

 ```bash
 Error from server (InternalError): error when creating "STDIN": Internal error occurred: failed calling webhook "defaulting.webhook.karpenter.k8s.aws": failed to call webhook: Post "https://karpenter.karpenter.svc:8443/default/karpenter.k8s.aws?timeout=10s": Address is not allowed